maihuuthien/Move_Hackathon2024/README.md

 Step1: Build ros package 02_RosCommunication -> source to this package

 Step2: Build ros package 01_RosBridge -> source to this package.

+For Carla has different version (not 0.9.13), you must change this in 01_RosBridge/src/carla_ros_bridge/src/carla_ros_bridge/CARLA_VERSION file.
+Then build again.

 ## Start:
 Launch Carla server.